modding-guide

 </Asset>

 We see the corresponding GUID at almost the top of the <Asset> opening tag in the <Standard> tag.
+This is another check to see if we are at the right location and we check this GUID with our ModOp that we created.

 Now how do we know where the production boost is coded?
 This is a matter of knowledge and understanding the code.
 If we go through the code within this <Asset> we can see a lot of different tags which all have their own function.
-At some point you will see <FactoryUpgrade>, and nested in this <ProductivityUpgrade> and nested in that the <Value> of 50.
+At some point you will see , and nested in this <ProductivityUpgrade> and nested in that the <Value> of 50.

-Why do we not just change the value here and save this file you say?
+Why do we not just change the value in the extracted assets.xml and save this file you say?
 Well, because the main assets.xml we extracted is not part of the code that is loaded.
 The game loads all the .rda files not the things we have extracted from it.
 We can not update code in those .rda files, so we need to manipulate those files in a different way, by creating our own assets.xml file and merge those at the start of the game.
 This is what the modloader does.

 So, Now that we have the correct location of what we want to change we can determine the path we need to use in our assets.xml where we do the replace.